-The "backline" chain differs from the direct chain in several ways.
-First, its Amp has the SAG parameter set to "0.00" to disable power amp simulation in that block only.
-Since real guitar speakers are being used, no CAB block is inserted.
-Duplicates of effects which follow the amp in the direct chain follow.
-The chain ends in an FX LOOP block, which is routed via OUTPUT 2 to the FX Return of a tube amp.
-If a solid state or very neutral tube amp were used, the SAG of that second AMP block might be set higher for simulated tube power amp tone and dynamics.
+The backline chain differs from the direct chain in several key ways.
+First, its AMP block has the "SAG" parameter set to "0.00" to disable power amp simulation in that block only.
+Since real guitar speakers and a power amp are being used at Output 2, no CAB block is inserted.
+Duplicates of effects following the amp are placed.
+This is useful because different settings may be required to "sweeten" each system.
+The backline chain ends in an FX LOOP block, which is routed via OUTPUT 2 to a power amp.
+If a very "neutral" amp is used, the SAG of that second AMP block might be set higher for simulated tube power amp tone and dynamics.